-Alimony: Who Should Pay It and How Much?
+Alimony: Who Should Pay It & How Much?

 The standard of living of the marriage is really how you live and how much it costs to live that way.
 For some people, the standard of living involves big homes, expensive cars and lavish vacations.
 For others, it involves a modest house, a practical car and trips to the shore.
 It's different for every family, but it is basically defined by how much money you had to spend while you were married, and how you spent it.

-A mediator will work with you and ask questions to help you define your standard of living.
-This is crucial to figuring out alimony.
+A divorce mediator will work with you and ask questions to help you define your standard of living.
+This is crucial to calculating alimony.
 Once you can agree as to the standard of living and what it will cost you each month to live that way, other important questions come up.

 Remember, the idea is to have both spouses maintain the standard of living of the marriage or share equally in the decline in the standard of living.
 In most divorces, neither spouse maintains the same standard of living they had before the divorce.
 It costs more to run two households than one.
 Unless there is an increase in income after the divorce, both spouses will be worse off than they were before.